mdn/content/files/en-us/web/api/console/index.md

 The **`console`** object provides access to the debugging console (e.g., the [Web console](https://firefox-source-docs.mozilla.org/devtools-user/web_console/index.html) in Firefox).

-Implementations of the console API may differ between runtimes (different browsers, Node.js, online IDEs, editors, etc.) but a _de facto_ set of features are typically provided.
-You can try the methods shown below in your browser's DevTools console.
+Implementations of the console API may differ between runtimes.
+In particular, some console methods may work differently or not work at all in some online editors and IDEs.
+To see the behavior described in this documentation, try the methods in your browser's developer tools, although even here, there are some differences between browsers.

 The `console` object can be accessed from any global object. {{domxref("Window")}} on browsing scopes and {{domxref("WorkerGlobalScope")}} as specific variants in workers via the property console.
 It's exposed as {{domxref("Window.console")}}, and can be referenced as `console`.
 For example: